fyrkov/refcards/AWS/SQS.md

 A DLQ and the `MaximumReceives` are specified in the settings of a target queue.

 #### Delivery delay
+Delay queues let you postpone the delivery of new messages.\
 Consumers do not see messages in a delay queue immediately.\
 Delay can be up to 15 mins.\
 By default, it is 0 sec.\